Farewell, My Lovely: Plot

-Marlowe calls Mrs Grayle, ostensibly to have her pick him up at his apartment for their date.
-Responding to Marlowe's message, Malloy shows up first, and hides when Mrs Grayle arrives.
-Marlowe confronts her: she is Velma and had used Marriott to keep Mrs Florian in line after she recognised Velma's voice on Grayle's radio station.
+Marlowe calls Mrs. Grayle, ostensibly to have her pick him up at his apartment for their date.
+Responding to his message, Malloy shows up first and hides when Mrs. Grayle arrives.
+Marlowe confronts her: she is Velma Valento and had used Marriott to keep Mrs. Florian in line after she recognized Velma's voice on Grayle's radio station.
 Marriott had worked as an announcer at the same station.
-Mrs Grayle convinced Marriott to set up Marlowe to be killed in the canyon, but actually did so to kill Marriott because she viewed him as a 'weak link' who would reveal her secret past.
+Mrs. Grayle convinced Marriott to set up Marlowe to be killed in the canyon, but actually did so to kill Marriott because she viewed him as a "weak link" who would reveal her secret past.
 She had also informed on Malloy about the robbery that sent him to prison.
 When Malloy hears this, he steps out to confront Velma, who shoots him fatally and flees.

-Amthor, Sonderborg, and the crooked cops are all exposed; Red gets his job back.
-Velma flees, but when she is eventually tracked down in Baltimore, she kills the detective who recognizes her, and commits suicide when cornered.
+Amthor, Sonderborg and the crooked cops are all exposed; Red gets his job back.
+Velma flees, but when she is eventually tracked down in Baltimore, she kills the detective who recognizes her and commits suicide when cornered.